mvram123/Hackerearth-Sculptures-Cost-Prediction/README.md

 # Hackerearth-Sculptures-Cost-Prediction

-In this Hackathon Out of 1900 Particpants I have secured a rank of " 45 " with accuracy of 92.16673

 ### Project Description Provided by HackerEarth

 It can be difficult to navigate the logistics when it comes to buying art.
 These include, but are not limited to, the following: